anyuzx/Prongs/src/contents/posts/2019-08-26-customize-netlify-cms-preview.md

 title: Customize Netlify CMS preview with Markdown-it and Prism.js
 date: 2019-08-26T03:40:47.249Z
 disableKatex: true
-excerpt: >-
-  In this post, I will show how to use the API provided by Netlify CMS to give the preview pane the ability to render math expression and highlighting syntax.
-The post has three parts 1) How to write a simple React component 2) How to use markdown-it and prism.js in the template, and 3) How to pre-compile the template and use it
+excerpt: "In this post, I will show how to use the API provided by Netlify CMS to give the preview pane the ability to render math expression and highlighting syntax.
+The post has three parts 1) How to write a simple React component 2) How to use markdown-it and prism.js in the template, and 3) How to pre-compile the template and use it"
 tags:
   - javascript
 ---